 - DO use sharp knives.
 They require less force.

 Note: The above guidelines are just that.
 They should not be considered all-inclusive.
-Common sense will go a long way in the care of your cutting board.
+Common sense will go a long way in the care of your board.